-These use cationic lipids to complex with the negatively charged RNA molecules [ 180], aiding cellular uptake.
-Designing these delivery systems can improve RNA stability, cell type targeting and nuclease protection.
+These use cationic lipids to complex with the negatively charged RNA molecules [180] aiding in cellular uptake.
+RNA stability, cell type targeting and nuclease protection can be improved by designing these delivery systems.

-Polymersome Delivery systems
+Polymersome Delivery systems;

-These include encapsulating RNAs within biodegradable or non-biodegradable polymers, enabling protection from degradation.
-Moreover, such delivery systems can be engineered to deliver RNAs that target specific types of cells and release RNA molecules under regulated conditions.
+These include the encapsulation of RNAs within biodegradable or non-biodegradable polymers, enabling protection from degradation.
+Moreover, such delivery systems can be engineered to deliver RNAs that target specific types of cells and release RNA molecule under regulated conditions.